krishnaa423/parallel_tutorial/README.md

-Parallel programming tutorial with MPI and CUDA.
+Parallel programming tutorial with MPI.